josephkniest/immigration-data-processing/README.md

 and make the raw data from the csv more holistic and much easier to understand, especially someone who is looking at the data for the first time.

+## Justification for the tools and techniques used

+This is a fairly straightforward ETL.
+Python is probably the simplist platform to write programs for, so it was used to compose said ETL with little overhead.

+Since the data is not vast, a single local postgres instance is used to store the data.
+Of course if the data were to become immense over time the storage medium would need to be revisited.
+See the end section for more information on that.

 #### Step 1: Scope the Project and Gather Data

 The raw data came from the customs law enforcement agency.
 It is in the form of a csv file